CDKL5 Clinical Research & Trials

 CDKL5 Centers of Excellence

 The IFCR CDKL5 Centers of Excellence provide treatment and care to those affected by CDKL5 Deficiency Disorder.
 Each patient visit also helps us gather data to further clinical research.
+They also host the International CDKL5 Clinical Research Network.

 Organ & Tissue Donation